 However, if you do the same thing through (say) a Yahoo! webmail account, or (as mentioned above) your ISP's email system, there will be an SPF mismatch.
 Not everyone uses SPF, and not all SPF systems work the same.
 So a lot of your email will still get through.
 But some of it probably won't, and what recipients do or do not get your emails will likely change unpredictably over time.

-So, the USGL recommendation is to use option 1 or 2; or, if using option 3, use a gmail.com account as the recipient account.
+So, the USGL recommendation is to use option 1 or 2; or, if using option 3, use a gmail.com account as the personal account.